Dacada/thirty/BOGLE/exporter.md

 * `1 uint32` -> Light index: Same strategy as with the others.
 Generally, a light or camera objects doesn't have a geometry or material.

+* `1 uint32` -> Animation collection index: Which animation collection, if any,
+  is associated to this object.

 * `16 floats` -> Transformation matrix.